noyonalways/python-by-phitron/README.md

 # Python Programming Course

 Welcome to the Python Programming course!
-This repository contains a series of daily lessons to help you learn Python step by step.
+This repository is designed to guide you through the fundamentals of Python with a series of daily lessons.

 [![Course Cover](assets/cover.jpg)](https://noyonalways.github.io/python-by-phitron/)